 InterServer is a good all-rounder and will support all small websites hosted on the Standard plan.
-That is small online stores, business sites, blogs, portfolios, you name it.
+That includes hosting small online stores, business sites, blogs, portfolios, you name it.
 It also has options to upgrade for when your site gets popular.

 Alternatives to InterServer